 The music I heard in this dream was an underscore to it -- but not much related to anything at all in the dream.
 It was a repeating two-note figure, a short-note upbeat into a long note a major second lower.
 And this figure went on and on for several minutes without variance.
 When I woke up I hewed to my rule, and after I finished the movement I was working on, I wrote a slow movement which, like the dream, was underscored by the same unvarying two-note figure, on F and E-flat.
 See the opening of the movement below.

 Using the figure as an ostinato, rather than as principal musical material, gave me an opportunity to try something I'd never tried: repeat something as many as 99 times.
 I think before this piece (Mikronomicon), the most times I'd ever repeated a figure of any length was 7 or 8 times.
 Choosing to do this is at odds with my usual way of working, which is to vary and develop constantly, and to eschew unearned repeats.
 So I had to learn a different, piece-specific way of working -- that of writing that developing and varied music on top of a layer of music that did no such thing.
 There wasn't a day that went by as I wrote that music when exclaiming "woo hoo!" was not an essential part of the process.
-(Many of those who have heard the recording of this piece begin their response by noting how surprising it was to hear a piece by me, of all people, with so much ostinato)
+(Many of those who have heard the recording of this piece (go to 6:01 in the movie) begin their response by noting how surprising it was to hear a piece by me, of all people, with so much ostinato)

 See example to the left for some music later in the movement, where the ostinato keeps up in the bottom staves, and "developmental" music is in the other ones.